 My academic training is in continental philosophy and psychoanalysis and some Islamic studies.
 As an active member of the D.C.
 Lacanian Forum I have worked on Lacan’s thought for over 10 years.
 Participating in numerous workshops on Lacan offered by globally recognized analysts and theorists has given me a familiarity with Lacan’s system and it has enabled me to introduce Lacan’s ideas to a wide audience.
 My Ph.D. work with Alain Badiou has focused on the way that Lacan influenced his wider system of thought.
-My dissertation sought to bring my interest in religion and community into conversation with a set of thinkers whose work on political theory speaks to the question of community in ways that are surprising and fresh to many Anglo-American audiences.

 You can read my academic publications, essays, book reviews and talks here.

 “Unstable Formations: Political Community in Badiou, Laclau, Nancy and Žižek” [Abstract available online]

 Committee: Professor Alain Badiou (chair), Dr. Laurence Rickels.